 Allyships (formerly known as Urban Farming Internships) are a great opportunity to deepen your knowledge of food justice, to build your gardening skills, and to provide much needed support to City Slicker Farms' mission of increasing food self-sufficiency in West Oakland.
 All allyships are unpaid.
 When we are accepting applications for internships we will post the applications here.
 We will also post information about allyships in our e-newsletter, which you can sign up for on our homepage.
 If you are interested in our allyship program, please read FAQs below.

-Frequently Asked Questions about Interning with City Slicker Farms
+Frequently Asked Questions about Being an Ally with City Slicker Farms

 How is being an ally different from volunteering?